ClintH/kattegat/INSTALL.md

 After the update has finished, and the Yeoman menu is still showing, navigate to the last option, "Get me out of here!" and press ENTER to quit.

-If the update does not succeed, try uninstalling the generator. (these two lines will uninstall the global copy as well as any local copy in the current directory)
+If the update does not succeed, try uninstalling the generator:

 ````
 $ npm uninstall -g generator-kattegat
-$ npm uninstall generator-kattegat
 ````

 And then reinstall as per step 3 above.